What is a drum head?

 The difference between coated and clear heads to the naked ear is marginal at best.
 Aesthetics are important too.
 If you like the look of a powder black coated drum head on your all-black lacquer toms, then why not?

 Drums are really cool, but sometimes confusing.
-Let our FREE eBook help!
+Let our FREE guide help!

 Rich Redmond